DnDGen/DnDGen.Web/packages/Octokit.0.18.0/README.md

 * What actually happened.
 * Steps to reproduce the problem.

 Also include any other information you think is relevant to reproduce the problem.

 ## Related Projects

- - [ScriptCs.OctoKit](https://github.com/alfhenrik/ScriptCs.OctoKit) - a script pack to use Octokit in scriptcs
+ - [ScriptCs.OctoKit](https://github.com/alfhenrik/ScriptCs.OctoKit) - a [script pack](https://github.com/scriptcs/scriptcs/wiki/Script-Packs) to use Octokit in scriptcs
+ - [ScriptCs.OctokitLibrary](https://github.com/ryanrousseau/ScriptCs.OctokitLibrary) - a [script library](https://github.com/scriptcs/scriptcs/wiki/Script-Libraries) to use Octokit in scriptcs

 ## Copyright and License